machteldbogels/handsonlabs/etlwithdatabricks/instructions.md

 ## Exercise 4: Performing ETL using Scala or Python

-If you have completed this lab early, the following sections provide links to content that can help you learn more about basic and advanced transformations in Azure.

-If the url are inaccessible, there is a copy of the notebooks ion the _Allfiles\Labfiles\Starter\DP-200.3\Post Course Review_ folder

 **Basic transformations**

 1. Within the Workspace, using the command bar on the left, select **Workspace**, **Users**, and select **your username** (the entry with house icon).